 To preserve the symbols “<” and “>” intact and ensure that your text will format correctly, you need to paste the code in the Text Tab …

-Now … when your post is published, you should find that your text formatting is correct …
+Now … when you publish your post, you will find that your text has been formatted correctly …

-Tip #4 (Advanced WP User): By default, WordPress does not allow a number of HTML tags to be used (e.g. codes such as iframe, form and others).
+Tip #4 (Advanced WP User): By default, WordPress does not allow some HTML tags to be used (e.g. codes such as frame, textarea and others).
 This is for security reasons.

-If you do experience any issues when adding commonly-used HTML tags into your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile …
+If you do experience any issues when adding common HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …

-After disabling the visual editor and updating your new profile settings, return to your page or post and re-paste the content with the problematic HTML tags, then republish your post.
+After disabling the visual editor and saving your new profile settings, go back to your page or post and re-paste the content with the problematic HTML tags, then republish your post.

-If the above suggestion fixes the issue, return to the User Profile screen, reactivate your Visual Editor, and see if the HTML code is still working fine with the visual editor restored.
+If the above suggestion fixes the issue, return to your User Profile, reactivate the Visual Editor, and see if the HTML code is still working fine with the visual editor restored.

-Note: If the above suggestion doesn’t fix the issue and you still continue to experience problems adding HTML code to your content, you may need to look at other options.
+Note: If the above suggestion does not fix the issue and you continue experiencing problems adding HTML code to your content, you may need to look at other options.
 This may include:

 - Searching the WordPress Support Forum or WordPress troubleshooting resources for possible causes and solutions

-- Reinstalling your WordPress application (i.e. you may need to perform a clean site installation)
+- Reinstalling your WordPress application (i.e. performing a new site installation)

 Congratulations!
-Now you know the basics of using HTML to format and style your content.
+Now you know how to use basic HTML to format and style your content.